g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ![End Page Desktop](/documentation/end-page.png)

 ## Features
+The website is responsive on all device sizes.
+The user lands on a landing page.
+After entering a username and submitting it, the user is automatically forwarded to the game section.
+After completing the game, the user has the option to return to game page to play again.
+The user does not have the option to navigate between the pages.
+Buttons have the pseudo-class active to give users feedback when a choice button for a game variable is clicked with a box-shadow effect.
+On desktop screens operated with a mouse, there is also the pseudo-class hover at mouse-over, i.e. when the mouse is hovered over the buttons by a slight change of color.

 ### Interactive Elements
+Input element for username.
+The user cannot move forward to playing game without entering a username.
+Buttons to choose which variable the user wants to play for each round.
+Return button.
+After completing the game, the user is presented with a return button to return to the game and play again and is automatically forwarded to the game section.
+to-do:    A link to access the rules again, which open in a new window / OR blend rules in and out when clicked and then return to game button so that the game can resume.

 ### General Features of Each Page
+Landing page
+The user is welcomed to the website and encouraged to play the gam.
+The user is invited to enter username, i.e. pseudoname or nickname, of his or her choosing.

 ### Features Left to Implement

 ## Accessibility